COSA - CPL Overseas Conversion

 Pilotpracticeexams.com is easily the best CPL practice exams in Australia.
 You will need to purchase CHUF and then COSA.
 We suggest passing CHUF before purchasing COSA, unless you purchase the COSA bundle.

 Textbooks - The Bob Tait paper books are the best.
 You will want a CPL Met book and a CPL HUF book.
-We believe the Law book is unnecessary.
-Make sure you get recent copies as the changes have been remarkable.
-Anything prior to 2018 will be useless.
+We believe the Law book is unnecessary for most people.
+If you really struggle with exams the law textbook may be worthwhile.
+Make sure you get recent copies as the CASA law changes have been remarkable.
+Anything prior to 2019 will be useless.

 If you ask in our Facebook group there will be a very high possibility someone is selling one.